ansys/pymapdl/doc/source/learning/index.rst

 Getting Started with PyMAPDL
 ----------------------------

-In this course `Getting Started with PyMAPDL <https://courses.ansys.com/index.php/courses/getting-started-with-pymapdl/>`_, learn about PyMAPDL, the pythonic way to access Ansys MAPDL.
+In this course `Getting Started with PyMAPDL <course_getting_started_pymapdl>`_, learn about PyMAPDL, the pythonic way to access Ansys MAPDL.

 Course Content
 ~~~~~~~~~~~~~~